Facilitate Cross-Sector Partnerships for Health

 IPHI promotes a comprehensive approach to integrate health considerations into the development and implementation of policies and programs in non-health sectors.
 We seek to build partnerships for health to make new progress on challenging issues that affect the public’s health and well-being.

-For an example of how we work with partners to facilitate cross-sector partnerships for health, see our case study on Transforming Prince George’s County Communities Through Health in All Policies.
+For an example of how we work with partners to facilitate cross-sector partnerships for health, see the Healthy Montgomery Transforming Communities Initiative.